dy/spect/readme.md

 Or familiar examples of another framework, rewritten with spect?

 Something showcasing wow features, like composable streaming and how that restructures waterfall rendering?
+--!>

+Let's create an example app, showing the core principles.

 <!--